Cratis/Chronicle/Documentation/concepts/event-store.md

 Cratis is [multi-tenant](./tenancy.md).
 Every tenant gets its own event store database per microservice, completely segregating the data between the different tenants for each microservice.

+You can run Cratis as a single tenant by just configuring one tenant.